-Community Work Program - The Work Program provides the Judges with a sentencing alternative.
-The Program allows low-risk misdemeanor offenders to perform manual labor instead of incarceration.
-The offenders pay the Court's cost for supervision and are assigned to work projects in the City of Southfield's Public Works, Code Compliance and Parks and Recreation Departments.
+Community Work Program - The Work Program provides the Judges with a sentencing alternative, whereby low-risk misdemeanor offenders may perform manual labor as an alternative to incarceration.
+The offenders pay the Court's cost for supervision and are assigned to work projects in the City of Southfield's Public Works and Parks and Recreation Departments.
 Specific work projects include collecting trash on our community's streets and highways and general maintenance projects.
-Twenty-nine (29) defendants participated in the Work Program in 2013, completing 1,216 hours of work.
+Sixty (60) defendants participated in the Work Program in 2014, completing 1,576 hours of work.

-Community Service Program - The Community Service Program provides the Judges with the opportunity to order offenders to work in the community as part of their sentence or instead of fines and costs, if they are indigent.
+Community Service Program - This sentencing alternative provides Judges with the opportunity to order offenders to work in the community as part of their sentence or in lieu of fines and costs, if they are indigent.
 Placements are found in governmental or community non-profit agencies and are supervised by the Probation Department.
 Lutrell Coleman is the Community Service Coordinator and is responsible for interviewing, placing and monitoring the probationers who perform community service.
-In 2013, 488 probationers completed 33,519 hours of community service.
+In 2014, 389 probationers completed 21,685 hours of community service.